rmrk-team/evm/docs/mocks/extensions/erc20holder/RMRKERC20HolderMock.md

 function transferERC20FromToken(address erc20Contract, uint256 tokenId, address to, uint256 value, bytes data) external nonpayable
 ```

-Transfer ERC-20 tokens from a specific token
+Transfer ERC-20 tokens from a specific token.

 *The balance MUST be transferred from this smart contract.Implementers should validate that the `msg.sender` is either the token owner or approved to manage it before calling this.*